dslc-io/club-wapir/README.md

-# R4DS Web APIs with R Book Club
+# DSLC Web APIs with R Book Club

-Welcome to the R4DS Web APIs with R Book Club!
+Welcome to the DSLC Web APIs with R Book Club!

 *I'm including the standard text below from our other clubs for easier editing later, but this one is different!*
 *I'm actively writing this book, and gathering feedback as I go.*